 ARK forging and delegates

-There’s no set ARK coin supply limit or built-in deflation the way there is with other systems.
-Instead, having a set eight-second block time and a flat 2Ѧ mining reward results in reducing inflation year-on-year.
+There’s no set ARK coin supply limit, or built-in deflation the way there is with other systems.
+Instead, having a set 8-second block time and a flat 2Ѧ mining reward results in reducing inflation year-on-year.

-During December, 2017, the 51 delegates were forging a total of 10,800 blocks per day, earning a total of 422Ѧ.
-At US$5 per Ѧ, each delegate was earning over US$2,000 per day by being a forger, even before counting any transaction and other fees they earn in the process.
+At its current prices, the rewards of being an ARK delegate are considerable.
+The 51 delegates forge a total of 10,800 blocks per day, earning a total of 422Ѧ.
+At US$5 per Ѧ, each delegate is earning over US$2,000 per day by being a forger, even before counting any transaction and other fees they earn in the process.

-Whichever 51 proposals have the highest number of votes at a time are eligible to forge ARK blocks and collect the rewards.
+Whichever 51 proposals have the highest number of votes at a time are eligible to force ARK blocks and collect the rewards.